 Year 7-10 students can experience our innovative Media program, learning to examine and respond to a wide range of media through written and practical production.
 Students with a genuine passion for Media extend their skills in our fully-equipped TV Studio and through the extra-curricular Butler College Media Academy program.
 Student work is showcased at an end of year 'Oscars' themed event, and may be entered into competitions.

 Students develop creative expression and explore a variety of skills, techniques and processes in drawing, painting, printmaking, ceramics, sculpture and wearable arts.
 General and advanced courses in Year 7-10 develop critical thinking, collaboration and communication skills, all relevant in a global society.
 Both pathways prepare students for a specialised Visual Arts curriculum in Year 11 & 12, with courses in General Visual Arts, ATAR Visual Arts or Certificate II in Visual Arts.
 All students have the opportunity to exhibit their work in the Colleges’ annual ASPIRE exhibition as well various community exhibitions and competitions.
 Refer to the Year 11 and 12 Curriculum Handbook for more information.

 Students in Photography will become adept in the fundamentals of digital photography, building on their skills each year.
 Our courses provide a range of digital SLR cameras and equipment.
 Students create and maintain a photography portfolio and have opportunities to exhibit their work at the College and in community based competitions.

 Our courses are designed for students who are interested in expressing themselves visually and digitally, where they will learn, improve and advance their skills in a range of computer-based drawing and editing.
-Students have the opportunity to submit work into design competitions as well as create posters/designs for College events throughout the year.
+Students have the opportunity to submit work into design competitions as well as create posters/designs for College events.

 Extra-curricular programs aim to challenge and extend students with a keen interest in a specific learning area of The Arts:

 - Drama production or musicals;

 - Butler College Media Academy – students can extend their skills in Media and showcase their work on the College’s new monthly TV show, produced in our fully-equipped state-of-the-art TV Studio.